 Covering hearings and lobbying for Education Minnesota’s legislative agenda.

 Related retirement websites

 *After Sept.
-1, 2015, upon retirement from an employer, delineated in Article I, Section 1.a of the Education Minnesota Bylaws (a public or private school, college or university, a state residential school, or a public education entity), having attained the age of 55, receiving a pension, delineated in Article I. Section 1.A.3 of the Education Minnesota Retired Bylaws eligible to receive a pension from a public school employees’ retirement system, retirement system of a college or university, or other public or private retirement benefit from a school in Minnesota), and having been a member of Education Minnesota for at least ten years, the retiring member shall be provided retired membership of Education Minnesota, NEA and AFT at no additional charge.
+1, 2015, upon retirement from an employer, delineated in Article I, Section 1.a of the Education Minnesota Bylaws (a public or private school, college or university, a state residential school, or a public education entity), having attained the age of 55, is eligible to receive a pension, delineated in Article I. Section 1.A.3 of the Education Minnesota Retired Bylaws eligible to receive a pension from a public school employees’ retirement system, retirement system of a college or university, or other public or private retirement benefit from a school in Minnesota), and having been a member of Education Minnesota for at least ten years, the retiring member shall be provided retired membership of Education Minnesota, NEA and AFT at no additional charge.
 Requests for exceptions shall be appealed.

 For members who retire and do not meet the continuous membership eligibility requirements, retired membership can still be purchased pursuant to the Education Minnesota Retired Constitution and Bylaws.
 For more information, contact Matt Blewett, firstname.lastname@example.org, 651-292-4877, 800-642-4624, 41 Sherburne Ave., St. Paul, MN 55103.